 In a Christmas frame of mind

-Claire Sandy's new book, Snowed in for Christmas, is a feel-good and hilarious story of family secrets, which come to bear as the first Christmas snowflakes begin to fall.
-Claire talks to us about trying to create a festive story... in Spring!
+Claire Sandy's Snowed in for Christmas, is a feel-good and hilarious story of family secrets, which come to bear as the first Christmas snowflakes begin to fall.
+Claire talks to us about trying to create a festive story... in spring!

 'In Spring everybody wants to be bounding about, walking dogs, noticing primroses.
 Nobody wants turkey and all the trimmings in March.'

 It sounds so easy, it sounds so fun when your editor suggests a Christmas-themed book.
 Especially if, like me, you look forward to Christmas with the same fervour you did when you were five, before you'd heard of credit card bills or what under-cooked turkey can do to your immune system.